Skip to main content

 Data sovereignty is the principle that data is subject to the laws of the jurisdiction in which it is created, collected, or stored.

-As the ICO guidance explains, sovereignty considerations extend beyond privacy into how data is transferred and governed across borders.
+As the ICO guidance on UK-EU data protection and transfers sets out, sovereignty considerations extend beyond privacy into how data is transferred and governed across borders.

 It isn’t a single law but a global trend with multiple dimensions: